Financial Services for Climate Resilience

 Country Description

-Niger is a landlocked country in Western Africa, belonging to the Sahel region.
-Characterized by its location within the said region, the country is exposed to a hot and dry climate with significant variability in rainfall.
-The said region, encompassing around 80% of the Niger’s land area, has a high dependence on rain-fed agriculture and its natural resources to support food security and livelihoods, rapid population growth, and chronic humanitarian crises due to recurrent drought, flooding, food insecurity, epidemics, and violent conflict.
-The country has shown history of droughts and flooding.”
-(Climate Change Knowledge Portal).
-According to the Federal Ministry for Economic Cooperation and Development, temperature in Niger is projected to rise by between 2.0 and 4.6 °C by 2080, compared to pre-industrial levels, with higher temperatures and more temperature extremes projected for the south-west of Niger.
+Niger is a landlocked country in West Africa located in the Sahel region.
+Due to its geographic position, the country experiences a hot and dry climate with highly variable rainfall.
+Around 80 percent of Niger’s land area lies within the Sahel, a region characterized by a strong dependence on rain-fed agriculture and natural resources for food security and livelihoods, rapid population growth, and recurring humanitarian crises driven by droughts, floods, food insecurity, epidemics, and violent conflict (Climate Change Knowledge Portal)Temperatures in Niger are projected to increase by between 2.0°C and 4.6°C by 2080 compared to pre-industrial levels, with higher temperatures and more frequent temperature extremes expected particularly in the southwest of the country (Federal Ministry for Economic Cooperation and Development)

-Given these compounding factors, climate change will likely exacerbate existing vulnerabilities in the country.
-Water scarcity, longer dry seasons and impacts of higher temperatures may trigger new conflict and forced migration, issues that already impact the region.
-(USAID Climate Risk Profile, 2017).
+Given these compounding factors, climate change is likely to further exacerbate existing vulnerabilities.
+Water scarcity, longer dry seasons, and rising temperatures may intensify existing pressures, potentially contributing to conflict and forced migration — challenges that already affect the region (USAID Climate Risk Profile, 2017).

 People directly reached via Climate Justice project in FY24